Cape Town: Post-apartheid era

-The legacy of apartheid's spatial planning is still evident, with significant disparities between affluent areas and impoverished townships.
+Rapid urbanization driven by migration from the Northern and Eastern Cape, along with the legacy of apartheid's spatial planning, have caused significant disparities between affluent areas and impoverished townships.
 60% of the city's population live in townships and informal settlements far from the city centre.
 The legacy of Apartheid means Cape Town remains one of the most racially segregated cities in South Africa.
 Many Black South Africans continue to live in informal settlements with limited access to basic services such as healthcare, education, and sanitation.

-The unemployment rate remains high at 23% (though nearly 10 points lower than the nationwide average), particularly among historically disadvantaged groups, and economic opportunities are unevenly distributed.
+The unemployment rate in Cape Town remains high at 23% as of 2024 (though nearly 10 points lower than the nationwide average), particularly among historically disadvantaged groups, and economic opportunities are unevenly distributed.

 Cape Town faced a severe water shortage from 2015 to 2018.
 According to Oxfam, "in the face of an imminent water shortage, the city of Cape Town in South Africa successfully reduced its water use by more than half in three years, cutting it from 1.2bn litres per day in February 2015 to 516m litres per day in 2018."

 In 2021 Cape Town also experienced a violent turf war between rival mini-bus taxi firms which led to the deaths of 83 people.
 Two years later a strike by the mini-bus taxi firms resulted in 5 deaths.

 Since the 2010s, Cape Town and the wider Western Cape province have seen the rise of a small secessionist movement.
 Support for parties "which have formally adopted Cape independence" was around 5% in the 2021 municipal elections.